jupyter-book/thebe/docs/examples/minimal_example.rst

 In order to use Thebe, we must first set its configuration.
 This must be done **before** Thebe is loaded from a CDN or a local script.

+There are many ways you can activate Thebe.
+In this case, we'll add a button to our page, using the built in UI widgets, this will **bootstrap** Thebe once clicked.
+We'll do this with a little bit of Javascript.

 Here's a sample configuration for Thebe

 .. raw:: html